mohammad-moradzade/mohammad-moradzade/README.md

 ### 💼 Selected Projects

-- **[Project Name or Client]**: Developed a scalable multi-module Android app using Jetpack Compose & MVVM, reducing app crashes by 30%.
+- **[FoodBan]**: Developed a scalable multi-module Android app using Jetpack Compose & MVVM, reducing app crashes by 30%.
-- **[Project Name or Client]**: Built RESTful APIs with Laravel & Node.js for a supply chain management platform (PouladForge).
+- **[PouladForge]**: Built RESTful APIs with Laravel & Node.js for a supply chain management platform (PouladForge).
-- **[Project Name or Client]**: Flutter-based cross-platform app with custom animations and state management for real-time data sync.
+- **[DaneshYar]**: Flutter-based cross-platform app with custom animations and state management for real-time data sync.

 *(More projects available on request or via portfolio link)*